 - Understand the basic pharmacological and physiological actions of inotropic and vasodilatory drugs, appreciate the role and modes of mechanical ventilation, develop an understanding of the principles and techniques of resuscitation and perioperative critical care medicine.

-Students are encouraged to provide us their choice of rotation assignments prior to their arrival in Rochester to get the most benefit from their anesthesia elective.
-This could also include on-call shadowing.
 Students rotate through different anesthetic subspecialties and work with both consultants and residents in anesthesia for the rotation.
-Students assist consultants in preoperative care of surgical patients.
-They also attend daily teaching conferences and weekly departmental meetings and participate as appropriate.
+Students assist consultants in preoperative assessment, the administration of anesthesia, intraoperative management, and the postoperative care of surgical patients.
+They also attend daily teaching conferences and participate as appropriate.

 A copy of Basics of Anesthesia Seventh Edition by Manuel C. Pardo, Jr. and Ronald D. Miller is given to each student.